CONSTITUTION & RULES

 At the end of the 30 game regular season:

-- There will be one more round robin where each team will play the other five teams once The sixth game does not count for the playoff standings, it is only there so we can play two games that day.
+- There will be one more round robin where each team will play the other five teams once.

 - This will determine 1st, 2nd, 3rd, 4th, 5th and 6th place.